r-lib/actions/setup-r/README.md

     image.
 -   **windows-path-include-mingw** (`true`) - If “true” put the 64 bit mingw directory from Rtools on the PATH for Windows builds.
-This argument is now defunct on Rtools40 and later.
+This argument is now defunct on Rtools40 and later, which never add the mingw directory to the path.
 -   **update-rtools** (`false`) - Update rtools40 compilers and
     libraries to the latest builds.
 -   **use-public-rspm** (`false`) - Use the public version of RStudio